karolsluszniak/ex_check/README.md

 - **reduced fixing iterations** thanks to executing all the tools regardless of the failures of others and reprinting the errors from all of them at the end of the check run

+Read more and see demo on [Cloudless Studio blog](http://cloudless.studio/articles/49-one-task-to-rule-all-elixir-analysis-testing-tools).

 ## Getting started

 Add `ex_check` to your list of dependencies in `mix.exs`: